Thinkwise/docs/docs/sf/test_cases.md

 ![](../assets/sf/image296.png)

-Figure 222: Overview of the test cases with the underlying test steps
+*Overview of the test cases with the underlying test steps*

 **Note**